SirMekus/zam/ReadMe.md

 The expected array keys in the first argument are optional and they are:

-- `column`: A string containing columns to select.
+- `column`: A string containing columns to select (multiple columns should be coma-delimited).
 If not specified all the columns will be selected.

 - `limit`: An integer containing the `limit` clause